hazelcast-guides/stream-processing-fundamentals/README.md

 ACME operates 1000’s of machines.
 Each publishes several data points each second.
 Measurements include things like bit temperature and RPM.
 Breakage is expensive.
 We want to go beyond maintenance schedules and monitor the information in real time.
-Each machine has its own parameters for acceptable bit temperature, which is stored in a *machine_profiles* IMap.
+Each machine has its own parameters for acceptable bit temperature, which are stored in a *machine_profiles* IMap.
 If excessive bit temperatures are caught in time, breakage can be averted by immediately reducing the cutting speed.
 Our Pipeline will do this by sending "green" / "orange" / "red" signals to the machines via the *machine_controls* IMap.
-A schematic of the lab components is shown below.
+A schematic of the lab is shown below.

 ![schematic](resources/pipeline.png)